Official First Semester Break Date for Teacher Trainees, Check Here

 Possible Mid-Semester Examinations Before Christmas Break

-Because of this, teacher trainees should be prepared.
-The period before the Christmas break is usually busy with lectures, quizzes, and assignments, so students are encouraged to revise their notes regularly to avoid pressure when the mid-semester exams are finally announced.
+Because of this, teacher trainees are advised to stay prepared.
+The weeks leading up to the Christmas break are usually packed with lectures, quizzes, and assignments.
+Regular revision ensures that students do not feel pressured when exams are finally announced.

 Students Break for Christmas – 20th December 2025